 John: Raymond E. Brown’s 2 Volume Anchor Bible commentary is preferred for more technical stuff, and even though it’s been out for a long time, it is still relevant and useful.
 Craig Keener’s 2 volume commentary is exceptional on contextual issues, but less helpful for most of what I do (sermon prep) since it is so exhaustive and time consuming.
 For preachers and lay readers, I highly recommend F.F.
 Bruce’s stand alone.
-For the best balanced, user-friendly, current, and all around best, I suggest the recent (2015) volume by Marianne Meye Thompson (New Testament Library).
+All that said, for the best balanced, user-friendly, current, and all around best, I suggest the recent (2015) volume by Marianne Meye Thompson (New Testament Library).

-Acts: Here I recommend two in particular.
+Acts: Here, I recommend two in particular.
 One is Ben Witherington III’s Socio-Rhetorical Commentary.
 Though focused on historical context and rhetorical style, rather than exposition, this still provides a lot of helpful exegesis.
-The other is Joseph A. Fitzmyer’s Anchor Bible volume, which has a very extensive introduction, and detailed notes throughout on background and intertextuality, as well a very robust theological interpretation.
+The other is Joseph A. Fitzmyer’s Anchor Bible volume, which has a very extensive introduction, detailed notes throughout on background and intertextuality, as well a very robust theological interpretation.

 Romans: my preference is the NIGTC volume by Richard Longenecker, released in 2016.
 The phrase “game-changer” gets thrown around a lot, but in this case, it fits.
 Longenecker is sensitive to the New Perspective on Paul, and incorporates much of that research to balance out traditional reformed readings of Romans.
 Unlike most NIGTC volumes, Longenecker includes a “contextualization” section, helping bring the meaning of the 1st century Greek text into the present, as well as a “biblical theology” section which helps place a specific pericope within the broader world of biblical theology.

-1 Corinthians: a tricky epistle to nail down sometimes, with a few “touchy” subjects covered and a lot of hermeneutical puzzles, so skill and care are essential.
+1 Corinthians: a tricky epistle to nail down sometimes, with a few “touchy” subjects covered and a lot of hermeneutical puzzles.
 I love Richard Hays’ Interpretation series volume.
 That series has some serious short-comings, but Hays is exceptional, and generally holds to the same positions as myself on some of the tough hermeneutical issues with 1 Cor.
 The one shortfall is lack of depth on the Greek text (not within the scope of the series, but in 1 Cor there are significant translation and manuscript issues).
 The best semi-technical, and probably best all-around option is Gordon Fee’s NICNT (2nd edition, 2014), which I absolutely love.
 This is everything a good commentary should be.
 Thiselton’s NIGTC, which is incredibly thorough (which isn’t always helpful when sermon prepping with a time crunch) has some formatting weirdness, and a lot of excurses, but is a great technical option.

 Galatians: I have two standouts for Galatians, which I have trouble deciding between.
+F.F.
 Bruce’s (NIGTC) is stellar, but has a formatting problem- all the technical data is embedded in the text of his exegesis, not in footnotes (in the introduction footnotes are used, but in the commentary itself, lots of footnote worthy material is in the text) and is now somewhat out of date (1982, so very little interaction with the New Perspective, since the NPP is generally dated to begin with the publication of Sanders’ Paul and Palestinian Judaism in 1977).
-I do really like Longenecker’s WBC volume, but find it not always great for sermon prep, in part because WBC’s formatting is hardly user friendly, but it includes some New Perspective elements which Bruce did not.
+I also really like Richard Longenecker’s WBC volume, but find it not always great for sermon prep, in part because WBC’s formatting is hardly user friendly, but it includes some New Perspective elements which Bruce did not.

-Ephesians: Klyne Snodgrass’ NIVAC is among the best all-around, useful, and theological engaging commentaries on my shelves.
+Ephesians: Klyne Snodgrass’ NIVAC is among the best all-around, useful, and theologically engaging commentaries on my shelves.
 It is stupendous; inspiring, concise and still sufficently detailed.
 It captures the beauty of the christological emphasis of Ephesians in a way which is incredible.
 I would seriously encourage all pastors doing anything with Ephesians to have this one.